acabaca24/MinecraftSpeedrunClock/README.md

 # minecraftSpeedrunClock
-Simple python cronometer for minecraft speedruns
+Simple python cronometer for minecraft speedruns *now in version 2*!